danielatuesta55/VBA-Challange-JDAP/README.md

 ---

 On the following repository the reader will be able to find my solution to the homework assignment VBA scripting.
-The solution will be divided into two folders:
+The repository will be organized into several folders:

-1. A folder containing a screen shot for each year of your results on the Multi Year Stock Data.
-2. A folder containing all the VBA Scripts as separate files
+1. Folder one will have Images that are related to the readme.md class instructions.
+You can avoid navigating this folder
+2. Folder two will have the screenshots for the solutions.
+Inside this folder you will have two other folders each one containing the screenshots of the Alphabetical testing results and the Multi Yearly Stock Data.
+3. Folder three contains all the VBA scripts used for both the alphabetical testing and the Multi Yealy Stock Data.
+They are essentially the same code what changes are the Sub () name.

 ---

 I am attaching the assigment instructions provided by the school:

 # VBA Homework - The VBA of Wall Street

 ## Background